xgaia/xgaia.github.io/DSparK/README.md

 ### Spark DataFrame
 -----------------

+a RDD is a distributed collection of data elements spread across many machines in the cluster.

-A Dataframe is a distributed collection of data.
+A DataFrame is a distributed collection of data organized into named columns.
+It is conceptually equal to a table in a relational database.
 It provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.

 ---
 ## DSparK